Wolterr/Python-demo---Titanic/README.md

 Repository contains
 - iPython notebook : The initial code for this project
 - Python code      : Export from the notebook.
 More useful in other python tools
+- PDF file		   : PDF export from the notebook using Jupyter and condac.
+Warning: code lines do not fit page and drop off every now and then.
 - data directory   : directory containing the train and test data
 - images           : PNG exports of the two visualisations in the notebook